 Floor traps and other bathroom appliances are usually made of stainless steel, but you will have to deal with rust from time to time around the bathroom sink for example when leaving metal items, like a tweezer or scissors on it.

 Use a solution of ½cup of baking soda and ¾ cup of vinegar with a toothbrush and scrub the rusty spots.
 This solution will attack the toughest rust stains if you include it in your bathroom cleaning regimen.
-You can use the same mixture of baking soda and vinegar to clean drain too!
+You can use the same mixture of baking soda and vinegar to clean the sink’s drain when it’s smelling!

 Wipe the wall tiles